autowarefoundation/autoware.universe/common/tvm_utility/README.md

 #### Models

-Dependent packages are expected to use the `get_neural_network` cmake function from this package in order to get the compiled TVM models.
+Dependent packages are expected to use the `get_neural_network` cmake function from this package in order to build proper external dependency.

 ### Error detection and handling